-The above procedures should be specified in the maintenance organisation exposition and be accepted by CAD.
+The above procedures should be specified in the maintenance organisation exposition and be accepted by the CAA.

 - 2. (i) Typical tasks that may be certified and/or carried out by the commander holding an ATPL or CPL are minor maintenance or simple checks included in the following list: - a.
 Replacement of internal lights, filaments and flash tubes. - b.
 Closing of cowlings and refitment of quick access inspection panels. - c.
-Role changes e.g. stretcher fit, dual controls, FLIR, doors, photographic equipment etc.
+Role changes e.g. stretcher fit, dual controls, FLIR, doors, photographic equipment etc. - d.
+Inspection for and removal of de-icing/anti-icing fluid residues, including removal/closure of panels, cowls or covers that are easily accessible but not requiring the use of special tools

-- d.
-Any check / replacement involving simple techniques consistent with this AMC and as agreed by CAD. - (ii) Holders of a valid Flight engineers licence, or a national equivalent acceptable to CAD, on the aircraft type may only exercise this limited certification authorisation privilege when performing the duties of a flight engineer.
+- e.
+Any check / replacement involving simple techniques consistent with this AMC and as agreed by the CAA. - (ii) Holders of a valid flight engineers licence, or a national equivalent acceptable to CAA, on the aircraft type may only exercise this limited certification authorisation privilege when performing the duties of a flight engineer.

-In addition to paragraph 2(i)(a) to (d) other typical minor maintenance or simple defect rectification tasks that may be carried out are included in the following list:
+In addition to paragraph 2(i)(a) to (e) other typical minor maintenance or simple defect rectification tasks that may be carried out are included in the following list:

 - a.
 Replacement of wheel assemblies. - b.
 Replacement of simple emergency equipment that is easily accessible. - c.
 Replacement of ovens, boilers and beverage makers. - d.
-Replacement of internal and external lights, filaments and flash tubes. - e.
+Replacement of external lights. - e.
 Replacement of passenger and cabin crew seats, seat belts and harnesses. - f.
 Simple replacement of overhead storage compartment doors and cabin furnishing items. - g.
 Replacement of static wicks. - h.
 Replacement of aircraft main and APU aircraft batteries. - i.
-Replacement of inflight entertainment system components but excluding public address. - j.
-The de-activation only of sub-systems and aircraft components as permitted by the operator's minimum equipment list where such de-activation is agreed by CAD as a simple task. - k.
-Re-setting of tripped circuit breakers under the guidance of maintenance control. - 1.
-Any other simple task as agreed by CAD for a particular aircraft type only where it is agreed that the task is simple. - 3.
-The authorisation should have a finite life of twelve months subject to satisfactory recurrent training on the applicable aircraft type.
+Replacement of inflight entertainment system components other than but excluding public address. - j.
+The de-activation only of sub-systems and aircraft components as permitted by the operator's minimum equipment list where such de-activation is agreed by CAA as a simple task. - k.
+Re-setting of tripped circuit breakers under the guidance of maintenance control. - I. Any other simple task as agreed by the CAA as a simple task for a particular aircraft type. only where it is agreed that the task is simple. - 5.
+The authorisation should have a finite life of twelve months subject to satisfactory re-current training on the applicable aircraft type.